Reimagine the rounding experience with a virtual rounding queue.

 Build the Queue

-Q-rounds pulls patient lists from the EHR, and with a combination of AI and the provider’s own decision making, patients are marked as high priority or ready for discharge.
+Q-rounds pulls patient lists from the EHR, and supported by the provider’s own decision making, patients are marked as high priority or ready for discharge.
 This creates a rounding schedule that prioritizes efficiency and patient care.

 01